 ➤ From 2019 to 2026, the PySpark service market is expected to increase at a CAGR of 36.9%, reaching $61.42 billion.
 This shows that the demand for Big Data Engineers and Specialists will skyrocket in the coming years.

-➤ The latest version PySpark is 3.0, just released.
+➤ The latest version PySpark is 3.0, which just released.

 ➤ PySpark Developer's salary range is from $124,263 per year as per March 22 report.